alantensor/alantensor/README.md

 A bit about me:
 * First year student at the University of British Columbia
-* Passionate about computer vision, embedded systems, and physics
+* Passionate about computer vision, embedded systems, and fluids (in physics)

 📫 Feel free to connect on [LinkedIn](https://www.linkedin.com/in/therealalan).